ray-nay/phase-3-testing-apis-with-postman/README.md

 However, we also have learned a little about other HTTP verbs aside from `GET`, such as `POST`, `PATCH`, and `DELETE`.
-Using these other HTTP verbs is a strong convention when working with APIs in particular: they signal to developers that when we use these HTTP verbs in the request, the server is going to perform a specific kind of action, based on the HTTP verb:
+Using these other HTTP verbs is a strong convention when working with APIs in particular: they signal to developers that the server is going to perform a specific kind of action, based on which HTTP verb is used in the request:

 - **POST** (Create): create a new resource in a database
 - **GET** (Read): access/query information from a database